nyafologus/frontend-nanodegree-feedreader/README.md

 # Project Overview

-In this project we were given a web-based application that reads RSS feeds.
-According to the hypothetical scenario that I was provided with, the original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company, thus I was left with an application with an incomplete test suite.
+This project is about a web-based application that reads RSS feeds.
+According to the hypothetical scenario that I was provided with, the original developer of this application clearly saw the value in testing, as they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
+Unfortunately, they decided to move on to start their own company, thus the application was left with an incomplete test suite.

 ## Why this Project?